We are facilitators, faculty, clinicians and practitioners collectively focused on helping our learners and colleagues be their best selves.

 Ebru is interested in understanding how organizations can support self-care and resilience among caregiving professionals so that they can not only maintain their well-being, but also thrive in their work.
 She also focuses on how social identity categories such as race, ethnicity, gender, sexuality, nationality intersect with one another and shape work experiences, well-being, and belongingness among healthcare providers.
 Her other research interests include mental health disparities that affect ethnic minority and vulnerable populations, intersectional and social justice-based methodologies.
 Currently, she is working on an intervention study that examines the impact of mindfulness-based practices on health care providers’ well-being, resilience and capacity to provide compassionate care.

-CCI team members that work with us to lead drop-in programs and retreats.
+CCI team members that work with us to lead our current drop-in programs and retreats.